otrv4/otrv4/otrv4.md

 "?OTRv?"
     A bizarre claim that Alice would like to start an OTR conversation, but is unwilling to speak any version of the protocol.
-Although this is syntactically valid, the receiver will not reply.
+Although this is syntactically valid, the receiver will not reply when receiving this.
 ```

 These strings may be hidden from the user (for example, in an attribute of an
 HTML tag), and may be accompanied by an explanatory message ("Alice has
 requested an Off-the-Record private conversation.").
 If Bob is willing to use
 OTR with Alice (with a protocol version that Alice has offered), he should start
-the AKE according to one compatible version he supports.
+the AKE or DAKE according to one compatible version he supports.

 ##### Whitespace Tags